 Is Long-Term Mental Health Care More Effective?

-Some conditions better handled in long-term psychiatric care include:
+Some conditions better handled in long-term psychiatric care facilities include:

 - Substance abuse disorder